Memory: In plants

 The time lapse between trigger hair stimulations suggests that the plant can remember an initial stimulus long enough for a second stimulus to initiate trap closure.
-This memory isn't encoded in a brain, as plants lack this specialized organ.
+This memory is not encoded in a brain, as plants lack this specialized organ.
 Rather, information is stored in the form of cytoplasmic calcium levels.
 The first trigger causes a subthreshold cytoplasmic calcium influx.
-This initial trigger isn't enough to activate trap closure, so a subsequent stimulus allows for a secondary influx of calcium.
+This initial trigger is not enough to activate trap closure, so a subsequent stimulus allows for a secondary influx of calcium.
 The latter calcium rise superimposes on the initial one, creating an action potential that passes threshold, resulting in trap closure.
 Researchers, to prove that an electrical threshold must be met to stimulate trap closure, excited a single trigger hair with a constant mechanical stimulus using Ag/AgCl electrodes.
 The trap closed after only a few seconds.
-This experiment gave evidence to demonstrate that the electrical threshold, not necessarily the number of trigger hair stimulations, was the contributing factor in Venus Fly Trap memory.
+This experiment demonstrated that the electrical threshold, not necessarily the number of trigger hair stimulations, was the contributing factor in Venus flytrap memory.

 It has been shown that trap closure can be blocked using uncouplers and inhibitors of voltage-gated channels.
-After trap closure, these electrical signals stimulate glandular production of jasmonic acid and hydrolases, allowing for digestion of the prey.
+After trap closure, these electrical signals stimulate glandular production of jasmonic acid and hydrolases, allowing for digestion of prey.

-The field of plant neurobiology has gained a large amount of interest over the past decade, leading to an influx of research regarding plant memory.
-Although the Venus flytrap is one of the more highly studied, many other plants exhibit the capacity to remember, including the Mimosa pudica through an experiment conducted by Monica Gagliano and colleagues in 2013.
-To study the Mimosa pudica, Gagliano designed an apparatus with which potted mimosa plants could be repeatedly dropped the same distance and at the same speed.
-It was observed that the plants defensive response of curling up its leaves decreased over the 60 times the experiment was repeated per plant.
+Many other plants exhibit the capacity to remember, including Mimosa pudica.
+An experimental apparatus was designed to drop potted mimosa plants repeatedly from the same distance and at the same speed.
+It was observed that the plants' defensive response of curling up their leaves decreased over the sixty times the experiment was repeated.
 To confirm that this was a mechanism of memory rather than exhaustion, some of the plants were shaken post experiment and displayed normal defensive responses of leaf curling.
-This experiment also demonstrated long-term memory in the plants, as it was repeated a month later and the plants were observed to remain unfazed by the dropping.
+This experiment demonstrated long-term memory in the plants, as it was repeated a month later, and the plants were observed to remain unfazed by the dropping.